 Testosterone levels tend to drop in all men as they age.
-In fact, according to research, about 4 out of 10 men over age 45 have low testosterone, or "low T." In honor of Men's Health Month, we asked Dr. Jordan Siegel, a urologist affiliated with Sharp Grossmont Hospital, some questions about this common condition.
+In fact, according to research, about 4 out of 10 men over age 45 have low testosterone, or "low T." In honor of Men's Health Month, we asked Dr. Robert Eisenberg, a urologist affiliated with Sharp Grossmont Hospital, some questions about this common condition.

 As far as prevention, like most things, a lifestyle that promotes good cardiovascular health may promote normal testosterone levels.
 This includes things like a heart-healthy diet, exercise, not smoking, and blood pressure monitoring and control.

 Are there any health risks associated with having low testosterone?

 Most of the health impact of low T affects quality of life: decreased libido, moodiness/depression, decreased strength or muscle volume, low energy levels and decreased short-term memory.
 These symptoms can have a profound effect on a man's life and should be evaluated if present.

 What are some treatment options for patients with low T?
 What are the benefits or risks of these?

 There are many available options for testosterone replacement, including topical gels and patches, injections and long-acting testosterone supplements.
 Although there are some risks:

 - Topical gels can stay on clothes and be absorbed into the clothing.
 Those using gels must take care to keep it from being transferred to others via direct skin contact.